-We therefore believe that the best interests of a company are served by directors making decisions that emphasise long-term financial sustainability.
-Proper management of ESG risks and opportunities is key to achieving this.
+The best interests of a company are served by directors making decisions that emphasise long-term financial sustainability.
+The appropriate management of ESG risks and opportunities is key to achieving this financial sustainability over the longer term.

-In addition to the guidance set out in this section, we also expect companies to follow the ASX Corporate Governance Principles and Recommendations.
+In addition to the guidance set out in this section, we also expect companies to disclose appropriately against the ASX Corporate Governance Principles and Recommendations.